isotopp/isotopp.github.io/_posts/2021-03-24-a-lot-of-mysql.md

 ![](/uploads/2021/03/mysql-many-01.jpg)

 *MySQL Orchestrator shows a typical replication hierarchy.
 Each color indicates a different data center/availability zone.
 Replication is a tree, from the primary to per-AZ intermediate replicas for fan-out to leaf replicas.
-Clients connect to the primary for writing, and to the lead replicas for reading.
+Clients connect to the primary for writing, and to the leaf replicas for reading.
 Special instances exist as clone sources and backup instances.*

 The diagram above is the view presented by [MySQL Orchestrator](https://github.com/openark/orchestrator) of a single replication hierarchy.
 Servers are arranged in a tree-shaped hierarchy.
 All writes go to the Primary at the tree root, which then replicates to intermediary replicas.
 These fan out to leaf replicas.
 Clients write to the Primary, and read from the leaf replicas.